manuelJung/redux-ruleset/docs/basicConcepts/rule_lifetime.md

 Now our rule will be recreated whenever it is active and a STOP_GAME or LOCATION_CHANGE action was dispatched.
 If you want to react to ANY action, you can write `yield next('*')`.
 The next method will yield the next action, that will be dispatched.

 The `next` method also accepts a second argument.
 That's a callback function that recieves the next action.
 If it returns a truthy value the `next` method will yield, otherwise not.
-Let's say in our game example we don't want to remove the rule when router event happens that points to the exact same pathname (e.g only a hash was added to url):
+Let's say in our game example we don't want to remove the rule when a router event happens that points to the exact same pathname (e.g only a hash was added to url):

 ```javascript
 addRule({